That’s right, my friend. No strings attached.

 Generally, you should remember that retained secretions will increase the patient’s airway resistance and peak airway pressure during volume control ventilation.

-So taking that into consideration, the effective clearance of secretions via suctioning should effectively decrease the patient’s peak airway pressure.
+So taking that into consideration, if you were to clear the secretions via suctioning, that should decrease the patient’s peak airway pressure.

-On the other hand, if the patient had been receiving pressure control ventilation, you would expect an increase in delivered volume once secretions are cleared.
+On the other hand, if the patient had been receiving pressure controlled ventilation, you would expect an increase in delivered volume once secretions are cleared.
+That’s the key to getting this one correct — you needed to understand the difference between volume and pressure controlled ventilation.

 None of the other answer choices make sense in this situation, so you know that the correct answer has to be D.

-The correct answer is: D. A lower peak pressure
+The correct answer is: D. A decreased peak pressure

-9. You have a patient that complains of left-sided chest pain while receiving mechanical ventilation.
-While assessing the patient, you note tachypnea, a weak and thready pulse, tracheal deviation to the right, and decreased breath sounds and hyperresonance on the left.
+9. An adult patient who is receiving mechanical ventilation suddenly started showing signs of tachypnea.
+Upon assessment, you note tracheal deviation to the right and decreased breath sounds and hyperresonance on the left.
 Which of the following would you recommend?

 C. The insertion of a chest tube

-For this one, you have to be able to interpret the patient’s signs that were given in the question.
+For this one, you needed to be able to interpret the signs and symptoms that were given in the question.
+And by doing so, you could easily determine that all of the signs are consistent with a pneumothorax.

 Remember, patients with a pneumothorax will typically show tracheal deviation away from the affected side.
 They will also show decreased breath sounds and hyperresonance on the affected side as well.

-So in the case of a tension pneumothorax, the patient requires the immediate insertion of a chest tube on the affected side.
-That means we know the correct answer has to be C.
+So in order to treat a pneumothorax, the patient requires immediate insertion of a chest tube on the affected side.
+None of the other answer choices really make sense in this situation, so you know that the correct answer has to be C.

 The correct answer is: C. The insertion of a chest tube